Christopher W. Waddell

 Chris W. Waddell, now senior attorney at Olson Remcho, joined Olson, Hagel & Fishburn, LLP as a senior attorney in December, 2008, where he headed the firm’s Public Retirement Law practice.
 He previously served as General Counsel for two California public retirement systems; first at the California State Teachers’ Retirement System (CalSTRS), the second largest public pension fund in the country, and later at the San Diego City Employees’ Retirement System (SDCERS).
 He has extensive experience in advising public pension trustees and staff on fiduciary obligations, Article XVI, Section 17 of the California Constitution (Proposition 162), the Political Reform Act, Government Code 1090, the Brown and Bagley-Keene open meetings acts, and the Public Records Act.

-Chris currently serves as the outside General Counsel to the San Luis Obispo County Pension Trust, as the outside counsel for the CalSTRS Appeals Committee, and as fiduciary counsel to SDCERS, the Los Angeles County Employees Retirement Association and the three City of Los Angeles retirement systems.
-He has also worked with the San Diego County Employees’ Retirement Association and the City of Oakland Police and Fire Retirement System.
+Chris currently serves as the outside General Counsel to the San Luis Obispo County Pension Trust, the Imperial County Employees’ Retirement System, and the San Joaquin Regional Transit District Retirement Board.
+He is the independent outside counsel for the CalSTRS Appeals Committee, and is in the fiduciary counsel pools for CalSTRS, CalPERS, the Los Angeles County Employees Retirement Association and two of the three City of Los Angeles retirement systems.
+He has also previously worked with the San Diego City Employees’ Retirement System, the San Diego County Employees’ Retirement Association and the City of Oakland Police and Fire Retirement System.

 Previously at SDCERS, Chris worked with the Board in their adoption of cutting edge governance policies in the areas of ethics, conflicts of interest, system independence and Board member core competencies.
 While at CalSTRS, Chris worked with the Olson, Hagel litigation team and oversaw the strategy that recovered $700 million in unpaid pension contributions plus interest from the State of California in the Teachers Retirement Board v.
 Genest case.
 He also developed and administered an innovative securities litigation policy that recouped approximately $200 million in CalSTRS investment losses, and worked with the CalSTRS Board in its adoption of significant enhancements to its governance and conflicts of interest policies, including “pay to play” policies and regulations that received national attention.
 In addition to legal services, he was also responsible for the compliance, privacy, contracts and audit functions and developed a framework for a strong, independent audit committee based upon private sector best practices.